 U.S. Women’s National Team: Head Coach

 Jill Ellis was named the eighth head coach in U.S. Women’s National Team history on May 16, 2014.
 Just a little under 13 months later, she led the USA to the championship of the 2015 FIFA Women’s World Cup.
+She signed a multi-year contract extension on Aug.
+5, 2015.

 Ellis’ 2015 Women’s World Cup Team navigated the most difficult Women’s World Cup tournament to date as 24 teams competed to play the seven matches it would take to win the competition, all on artificial turf.
 The team won six of those games, five by shutout, while tying Sweden in group play and allowed just three total goals.
 Ellis and her staff made several key tactical adjustments in the knockout rounds to help the U.S. make the final, where it set numerous records in defeating Japan, 5-2, to win the USA’s first World Cup title in 16 years.